CONNECTION STARTS HERE

 & QUALIFICATIONS FOR 2023 REUNIONS.

 We are thrilled to offer all cohorts complimentary room and board for reunions at the Lone Rock Retreat.
-Every cohort member will be responsible for their travel expenses to and from the Lone Rock Retreat, including flights and ground transportation to and from Lone Rock.
+Pahara will also cover Friday arrival shuttles from Denver Airport to Lone Rock and Sunday departure shuttles from Lone Rock to Denver Airport.
+Cohort members are responsible for flights.
 To qualify for these subsidy funds, the cohort must meet the following guidelines:

 All participants submit survey feedback to Pahara about their reunion experience.

-Cohorts must be in good standing with no outstanding cancellation fees from previous years.
+Cohorts must have no outstanding cancellation fees from previous years.

 The coordination and execution of reunions is Fellow-led and should be a communal effort with tasks shared across the cohort.
 A good practice is to rotate ownership each year to two or three members of the cohort to serve as the lead reunion coordinators.
-Follow these steps to book your 2023-2025 Reunion Weekend:
+We will share more information in Summer 2023 about the 2024 booking process.

 If cohorts don’t have 50% of their cohort registered within 90 days prior to their weekend, Pahara will release the date back to Lone Rock.